 Exercise normal safety precautions in the Netherlands.
 Use common sense.
 Look out for suspicious behaviour, as you would in Australia.
 Monitor the news and other sources for changes to local travelling conditions.

 - The Netherlands' national terrorism threat level is at 'substantial'.
 This is the fourth of five levels, and means 'there is a real chance of an attack'.
-See Safety and security
+See

 - There are new, additional security measures at Amsterdam Schiphol Airport.
 Allow extra time for pre-departure and transfer formalities.
 See